Alex-Kaff/static-unity-lfs-bypasser/README.md

 A tool to bypass Large File Storage (LFS) limitations by splitting large files and creating a Node.js server project for Unity WebGL builds.

+## Motivation

+This CLI tool was born out of years of frustration with hosting Unity WebGL builds, particularly when dealing with platforms that don't support Git LFS.

+**The Problem:** Unity WebGL builds often exceed GitHub's file size limits, forcing developers to use LFS.
+However, many hosting platforms (like Railway) don't support LFS, making it impossible to deploy Unity games with compression and other advanced features that require proper server configuration.

+**The Solution:** Rather than accepting these limitations or implementing one-off workarounds for each project, this tool provides a comprehensive solution that:
+- Bypasses LFS requirements entirely by chunking large files
+- Enables hosting on platforms like Railway, Render, and other Node.js hosts
+- Supports all Unity compression formats and server-dependent features
+- Eliminates the need for custom deployment scripts for each game

+After repeatedly encountering this issue across multiple Unity projects and spending countless hours on deployment workarounds, this tool was created to solve the problem once and for all.
+Now available on [npm](https://www.npmjs.com/package/static-unity-lfs-bypasser) for the Unity community.

 ## What this tool does

 1. **Analyzes your Unity WebGL build** - Scans for large files that would require LFS